MirielCH/Navi/PRIVACY.md

 This policy therefore only applies to:
 • The code in the [main repository](https://github.com/Miriel-py/Navi), maintained by myself.
-• The bot instance with the username `Navi#4692`, hosted by myself.
-This bot instance is only available in RPG Army, Charivari Headquarters and a few private servers which are not accessible to the public.
-If you encounter Navi on any server not listed here, it is outside of the scope of this privacy policy.
+• The bot instances with the username `Navi#4692` and `Navi Lite#9605`, hosted by myself.
+Any other bot instances not listed here, it is outside of the scope of this privacy policy.

 The bot may also link to external sites that are not operated by me.
 The same limits apply to those sites.